gridpp/htcce/README.md

 And the ./test/ directory has a README.md telling how to test this work.

+Notes:

-I won't say much about firewalls and networks (since there is so very much to say about all that!)
+1) I won't say much about firewalls and networks (since there is so very much to say about all that!)
 But you will need to be able to use ports 9618 and 9619 for condor etc.

+2) The BDII is configured with the HTCondor central manager; by rights it should be configured with the HTCondor-CE, but sadly the condor python bindings default to the /etc/condor, not etc/condor-ce.
+Hence this compromise.
+But it works OK.

 Ste
 25 March 2019